 - Heat: it's key to cook the yolks and milk over low heat until they thicken.
 Watch it closely, stirring frequently, and don't let it boil.

-- Serving it: in my opinion, is better after several hours, or a day, in the fridge
+- Serving it: in my opinion, it is better after several hours, or a day, in the fridge

 How to use a vanilla bean